fuhsjr00/bug.n/doc/Customization.md

 ### Adding customized Run and Send functions

 While for most use cases adding hotkeys to `Config.ini` is enough.
-You can add custom hotkey fucntions in the `Custom/CustomConfig.ahk` file that will not be modified when updating through git or package managers.
+You can add custom hotkey functions in the `Custom/CustomConfig.ahk` file that will not be modified when updating through git or package managers.
 For instance differentiating between <kbd>RWin</kbd> and <kbd>LWin</kbd>:
 ```
 LWin & t::
   Manager_activateMonitor(1)